 Once you meet your expert art historian guide your day of culture will begin.
 You’ll be taken on their favorite path through the Vatican Museums.
 The sensational Sistine Chapel awaits.
 As you delve deeper into the Museums your guide will point out pagan sculptures, massive maps from the middle ages, and the Pope’s personal collection of paintings, tapestries, and unique treasures.
 You’ll even visit their old papal bedrooms, many of which now hold artworks from the giants of the Renaissance like Raphael and Pinturicchio.

 Of course, no trip to the Vatican is complete without the Sistine Chapel and you’ll get to look up at Michelangelo’s magnificent frescoes including the ‘Creation of Adam’ and the ‘Last Judgement’.
-His name will also be mentioned when you explore St. Peters Basilica and you stand in awe beneath his massive dome and try to make out his hand-carved name on ‘Pietá’.
-After the basilica, say ‘arrivederci’ to your Vatican guide and make your way through St Peter’s Square to locate some of the tasty local culinary culture.
+After the chapel, say ‘arrivederci’ to your Vatican guide and make your way through St Peter’s Square to locate some of the tasty local culinary culture.

 Uncover the Stories of Ancient Rome